circleci/circleci-docs/jekyll/_cci2/faq.md

 #### When do I pay?
 {:.no_toc}

-On the Usage Plans, you will be charged for the plan selections you’ve made for credits, user seats, and premium support tiers at the beginning of every billing cycle.
+On the Usage plans, at the beginning of your billing cycle, you will be charged for user seats, premium support tiers and your monthly credit allocation.
+Any subsequent credit refills _during_ the month (such as the auto-refilling on reaching 5% of credits available) will be paid _at the time of the refill_.

 #### What are the other renewal dates?
 {:.no_toc}